 - State Agencies/Auditors on behalf of the Federal government

 - Federal Government Agencies/Auditors

-- FECs provide departments with the salary for an FEC cycle by budget source for a given individual and specify the non-federal budget amounts available for cost sharing.
+- FECs provide departments with the salary for an FEC cycle by budget source for a given individual and specify the non-sponsored budget amounts potentially available for cost sharing.

-To certify that the faculty have performed the sponsored project work for which they are paid.
+- To certify faculty have performed the sponsored project work for which they are paid.